History of the SkyTrain

 The SkyTrain rapid transit system in Greater Vancouver, Canada, was conceived as a legacy project of Expo 86 and was finished in time to showcase the fair's theme: "Transportation and Communication: World in Motion – World in Touch".
 Construction was funded by the provincial and federal governments.
 Vancouver had plans as early as the 1950s to build a monorail system, with modernist architect Wells Coates pencilled in to design it; that project was abandoned.
 The lack of a rapid transit system was said to be the cause of traffic problems in the 1970s, and the municipal government could not fund the construction of such a system.
 During the same period, Urban Transportation Development Corporation, then an Ontario crown corporation, was developing a new rapid transit technology known as an "Intermediate Capacity Transit System".
 In 1980, the need for rapid transit was great, and Ontario needed buyers for its new technology.
-"Advanced Rapid Transit" was selected to be built in Vancouver to showcase the Ontario project at Expo 86.
+"Advanced Light Rapid Transit" was selected to be built in Vancouver to showcase the Ontario project at Expo 86.